REASONS TO STUDY THIS COURSE

 WHAT YOU WILL STUDY

-Year 1 (AS) – You will examine the ways in which people can participate in British politics with the use of referendums, political parties and pressure groups.
-Also the Prime Minister’s role and the relationship between different branches of government.
-You will study 20 ‘key thinkers’ that are linked to political ideologies such as socialism, liberalism, conservatism and feminism.
+Year 1 (AS) – referendums, political parties and pressure groups.
+The Prime Minister’s role and the relationship between different branches of government.
+20 ‘key thinkers’ linked to political ideologies such as socialism, liberalism, conservatism and feminism.

-Year 2 (A-Level) – You will focus on US politics examining a variety of topics including the US Constitution, the role of the Supreme Court and the powers of the President of the US.
+Year 2 (A-Level) – US politics examining a variety of topics including the constitution, role of the Supreme Court and presidential powers.

 HOW YOU WILL BE ASSESSED